tgamauf/cypress-parallel/README.md

     # This is the directory of the Cypress config file.
 If it isn't provided the current
     #  working directory is used.
     working-directory:

-    # Indicates if search should follow symbolic links, which can slow down execution in
-    #  certain circumstances.
-Default: true.
-    follow-symbolic-links:

     # Maximum number of test runners that should be used.
 This will split the tests, so
     #  they are distributed over the defined number of runners.